Martinnilsen99/TDAT2004---Datakommunikasjon-med-nettverksprogrammering/Oeving3/README.md

 `cd server`

-`docker build -t cppcompilator .`
+`docker build -t onlinecompilator .`

-`docker run -p 49160:8080 -d cppcompilator`
+`docker run -p 49160:8080 -d onlinecompilator`

 This will run the docker image in a container and map the port 8080 on the server to the port 49160 on your machine.